Ayeshaaiman9654/Hugo_Ayesha/content/authors/admin/_index.md

 highlight_name: true
 ---

-Ayesha Aiman is a Research Scholar of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Ayesha Aiman is a Research Scholar of Protein folding and dynamics at the Department of Biosciences, Jamia Millia Islamia, New Delhi.
+Her Research interests focuses on characterizing the dynamics of folding and misfolding of proteins as well as mechanisms involved in aggregation so as to have a broad perspective on the therapeutic role of neurodegenerative diseases.
 {style="text-align: justify;"}